mohammadkamil/loyaltysystem/README.md

 - **📊 Analytics & Reports**: Provide insights on customer spending and loyalty.
 - **📢 Notifications**: Notify customers about transactions via email/SMS.
-- **📱 Mobile App**: Implement a mobile-friendly PWA or native app using Flutter.
+- **📱 Mobile App**: Implement a mobile-friendly PWA and consider a native app using Flutter.
 - **💳 Payment Integration**: Allow points to be used for discounts or purchases.
 - **👥 Multi-Tenancy**: Support multiple businesses under one platform.